VorobeiIvan/goit-pythonweb-hw-10/docs/users/profile.rst

    :status 200: Success
    :status 401: Not authenticated
+   :status 403: Forbidden (if the user does not have access)
+   :status 404: Not found (if the user profile does not exist)

    **Example Request:**
    .. code-block:: http

       GET /users/me
       Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9...

    **Example Response:**
    .. code-block:: json

       {
          "id": 1,
          "email": "user@example.com",